 Examine w.m of chick embryo at 13h of incubation and notice:

-- Long linear structure extended from the area opaca towards the area pellucida, this structure is called the primitive streak. - The primitive streak is not well observed at this stage. - The formation of the primitive streak represents the beginning of gastrulation. - Draw with label Chick embryo at 13h incubation.
+- Long linear structure extended from the area opaca towards the area pellucida, this structure is called the primitive streak. - The primitive streak is not well observed at this stage.

+Draw with label Chick embryo at 13h incubation.